louson21/ppp-extension/readme.txt

 == Installation ==

 1. Download the plugin.
-2. Upload the extracted `public-post-preview-expiration` folder to `/wp-content/plugins/`.
+2. Upload the extracted `public-post-preview-extended` folder to `/wp-content/plugins/`.
 3. Activate the plugin in WordPress Admin > Plugins.